jenkinsci/acceptance-test-harness/docs/DOCKER.md

    harry@devbox:~/acceptance-test-harness$ ./ath-container.sh
    ```

-1. In the container shell, set up the vnc server and run the tests with debugging:
+1. In the container shell, set up the VNC server and run the tests with debugging:

    ```bash
    ath-user@1803848e337f:~/ath-sources$ eval $(vnc.sh)